-When you email me, identify yourself and which class you are in (I teach a number of courses and it takes some time to learn who is in which one).
-Use appropriate etiquette and professionalism, which means using a salutation, correct grammar (including punctuation and capitalization), and a tone that is to-the-point but respectful.
+When you email me, identify yourself and which class you are in (I often teach a number of courses and it takes some time to learn who is in which one).
+Use appropriate etiquette, correct grammar (including punctuation and capitalization) and a professional tone.
 The Purdue OWL (Online Writing Lab) provides a useful set of guidelines for composing professional emails.
 I usually respond to email within 24 hours.
 I may not answer email late in the evening, and you should not email me about urgent class matters (including deadlines) the night before.
 Aim to make a good impression with all your interactions, including email.

-For other concerns, such as questions about course policies or the finer points of research (things other people may be wondering about too), please post to the "Questions about Class" thread on the discussion board.
+For other concerns, such as questions about course policies or the finer points of MLA citation (things other people may be wondering about too), please post to the "Questions about Class" thread on the discussion board.
 I will check it frequently and answer for everyone's benefit.